skorotkiewicz/undead/README.md

 - `exit`, `quit`, `q` - Exit
 - `clear` - Clear history
-- `Ctrl+E` - Open editor for multi-line input
+- `\e` - Open editor for multi-line input
+- `Ctrl+C` - Cancel current generation
-- `Ctrl+C` - Exit
+- `Ctrl+D` - Exit

-The `Ctrl+E` command opens your default editor where you can write multi-line messages.
+Type `\e` to open your default editor where you can write multi-line messages.
 When you save and close the editor, the content is sent to the LLM.

 **Editor selection priority:**
 1. `$EDITOR` environment variable